Ydeh22/dlplatforms/web-based-system/Readme.md

   - /ais/clarifai_ai.php, line 6 , for ClarifAI platform.
   - /keys/google_vision_ai_key.json, Add all personal information, for Google Vision platform.
   - /ais/ibm_watson_ai.php, line 4, for IBM Watson platform.

+### Guide
+[mobile.php ]mobile.php is the file that the android application uses to get the prediction from the platforms.
+Thos file returns JSON data.